pippinbarr/cart253-2018/modules/core-arrays/core-arrays.md

 var numbers = [1, 2, 3, 5, 7, 11, 13, 17, 19, 23];

 if (numbers[2] < numbers[3]) {
-  println("Element at index 2 is less than element at index 3");
+  console.log("Element at index 2 is less than element at index 3");
 }
 else {
-  println("Element at index 2 is greater than element at index 3");
+  console.log("Element at index 2 is greater than element at index 3");
 }
 ```